 Immediate attention and good care to the wound like blisters, scrapes or any break in the skin stops the advancement of toxic bacteria leading to tetanus.

 Tetanus Vaccine available at Clinic One Kathmandu

-Dose and Route of administration
+Dose and Route of Administration

 What is Tetanus?

 Tetanus is an infection that is caused by a bacteria called Clostridium tetani which can attack the muscles and nervous system.
 It is a serious infection that may be fatal in some cases.
 The bacterium lives in the dirt and soil which may enter your body through a cut or a wound in the skin.
-The bacteria secrets a toxin which causes the illness.
+The bacteria secrets a toxin that causes the illness.

 - Pain and redness at the area of injection

 - Fever, feeling tired and minor muscle pains occur in less than 10°/o of people.